Key takeaways:

 AI-first search tools like ChatGPT are shifting how users find healthcare information.
 Marketing strategies must evolve to remain competitive.
 Adopting a conversational tone, optimizing high-quality content and leveraging provider profiles are a few ways to keep your brand visible and relevant.

 Ready to enhance your healthcare content strategy for the future of AI-first search?
 WG Content offers data-driven insights and content.
+Or, if you’d like to start exploring AI and ChatGPT at your organization, our WGC Catalyst program can help you do it safely.

 AEO strategy focuses on optimizing content to answer search queries.
 It’s an important part of SEO and if done properly, can help your organization appear in the answer box or featured snippet in search results pages and in other AI-first platforms.
 Embracing AEO is important for today’s content strategy and means researching and addressing common customer questions, optimizing for long-tail keywords and maintaining schema markup.